The Maids Head in Norwich is a fascinating historical jigsaw puzzle…

 To be honest, it’s not certain how many buildings make up the Maids Head.
 English Heritage says “at least six”.
 I counted eight, all from different periods of English history, plus quite a few courtyard spaces that have now been glassed over to make the hotel interiors connect up.
 Meanwhile, down below (out of public view) there’s quite of lot of pre-Norman history still to be discovered in the cellars.
 It’s as complex – and initially as confusing – as English history itself, but, like English history, it’s fascinating, too.

 Where did those carved religious statues in the WinePress come from?
 They may have been salvaged from the cathedral when all its decoration was pulled down by Parliamentarians in 1643.
 Who brought those valuable Delft tiles in the Snug from Holland?
 How did that carved baroque bed get into the Queen Elizabeth Suite?
 It’s from a later period than Elizabeth herself so she couldn’t have slept in it – but who did?

-Adrian Mourby is a hotel historian.
+Adrian Mourby is our hotel historian.
 He contributes to the Sunday Times Travel Magazine, Business Traveller and numerous inflight magazines worldwide.
-He is Contributing Editor at Famous Hotels and in 2008 and 2013 won awards for his Italian travel journalism.